Katy Marchant: 2021–present: Olympic and world champion

-At the 2024 Summer Olympics, Marchant, alongside teammates Sophie Capewell and Emma Finucane, won the gold medal in the women’s team sprint.
-The team broke the world record three times during the event, ultimately setting the new record at 45.186 seconds in the final.
+At the 2024 Summer Olympics in Paris, Marchant, again riding with Capewell and Finucane, won the gold medal in the women's team sprint.
+The trio broke the world record three times during the event, ultimately setting the new record at 45.186 seconds in the final against New Zealand.
+It was Great Britain's first ever medal in the event.
+In the keirin, she finished just outside of the medal positions in fourth place.